GTmetrix Performance Blog

 Note: This guide mainly addresses front-end optimization issues only

-If your site still suffers from performance issues after following this guide, better hosting or back-end code optimization is what will likely make a real difference.
+This guide can help to greatly reduce initial server/backend time, however if your site still suffers from performance issues after following this guide, better hosting or back-end code optimization is what will likely make a real difference.
 Read our hosting for WordPress websites article for more details.

 Step 1) Test Your Page With GTmetrix